Leavinish/SECP1513-01-01-2024-2025-2-TEKNOLOGI-DAN-SISTEM-MAKLUMAT/README.md

 </p>

+## 💡 Introduction to Technology and Information System (TIS)

 Technology Information System (TIS) is a combination of people, hardware, software, data, and processes that work together to collect, store, manage, and share information.
 It plays a key role in helping organizations make better decisions, improve efficiency, and solve problems using technology.

-In today’s digital world, TIS is used in almost every field, including business, education, healthcare, and government.
+In today’s digital world, TIS is used in almost every field — including business, education, healthcare, and government.

-TOPIC I HAVE LEARN THIS SEMESTER:
+---

+## 📘 Topics I Learned This Semester:

-Chapter 1: Emerging Technology in ICT
+### 1️⃣ Chapter 1: Emerging Technology in ICT
-This chapter introduces new and trending technologies in Information and Communication Technology (ICT), such as Artificial Intelligence (AI), Internet of Things (IoT), Big Data, and Blockchain.
-These technologies are changing how people work, communicate, and solve problems in many industries.
+🚀 Introduced new and trending technologies like Artificial Intelligence (AI), Internet of Things (IoT), Big Data, and Blockchain.
+These tools are changing how industries work, communicate, and solve problems.

-Chapter 2: Computer Hardware
+### 2️⃣ Chapter 2: Computer Hardware
-We learned about the physical parts of a computer, including the system unit (CPU, RAM, motherboard) and input/output devices (keyboard, mouse, monitor, printer).
-The chapter also covers secondary storage like hard drives and SSDs, and explains how hardware has evolved over time.
+🖥️ Learned about physical components like CPU, RAM, motherboard, input/output devices (keyboard, monitor, printer), and storage devices (HDD, SSD).
+Also explored the evolution of hardware.

-Chapter 3: Software
+### 3️⃣ Chapter 3: Software
-This chapter covers the types of software: system software (like operating systems) and application software (like Microsoft Word or Excel).
-It also explains how software helps users and hardware work together to perform tasks.
+💽 Covered system software (e.g., operating systems) and application software (e.g., Microsoft Word, Excel).
+Showed how software bridges users and hardware to complete tasks.

-Chapter 4: Information System and SAD (System Analysis and Design) You learned how information systems collect, process, store, and share data to support decision-making.
-The chapter also introduces System Development Life Cycle (SDLC), a step-by-step method for designing and building new systems.
+### 4️⃣ Chapter 4: Information System & SAD (System Analysis and Design)
+🛠️ Learned how systems collect, process, and store data.
+Introduced the System Development Life Cycle (SDLC) used to build and manage systems.

-Chapter 5: Databases and Data Analytics
+### 5️⃣ Chapter 5: Databases and Data Analytics
-This chapter explains how data is stored in databases, managed using Database Management Systems (DBMS), and analyzed to find useful insights.
-Topics include data types, data models, and data analytics tools used in business.
+📊 Explained how data is stored using DBMS and analyzed to support

-Chapter 6: Privacy and Ethics
-You explored how personal data should be protected and used responsibly.
-The chapter discusses ethical issues in using technology, like data misuse, cybercrime, and the importance of following privacy laws and guidelines.

-Chapter 7: Cloud Computing
-This chapter introduces cloud computing, where data and software are stored on the internet (cloud) instead of on your own computer.
-You learned about cloud services like SaaS, PaaS, and IaaS, and the benefits such as cost saving, flexibility, and remote access.

 ## 📝 Assessments: